linguini1/nvim/readme.md

 ### Windows
 Install [LLVM](llvm), the`win64.exe` installer.
+Install make via chocolatey: `choco install make`

 In order to avoid using Visual Studio, please install [Mingw64](mingw).
 You will want to select the `x86_64-seh-msvcrt` version.
 An extra compiler flag will have to be used in order to compile programs, see [here](compiler-workaround).

+### Clangd Nuances
+Because clangd requires a `compiler_commands.json` file in order to perform checks accurately, an additional dependency must be installed to generate this file from Makefile commands (Cmake does this automatically but Makefiles do not).

+Many Linux users suggest using [Bear](bear).
+On Windows, I found it easiest to use [compiledb](compiledb), a Python package that works similarly right out of the box.
+Install it globally with pip and you can generate the compile commands from a Makefile.

 ## Features to be added